meganjohnsonufl/m6-hw6-johnson-megan/README.md

-# Assignment 5 #
+# Assignment 6 #

 ## Stumbling Blocks ##
-I really struggled towards the end of the assignment also.
-Primarily I have had trouble trying to get the sections to align in the center (vertical align) since making the sidebar.
-Somehow it broke the code and the margin coding in the CSS for the two classes (content and maincontent) isn't aligning it to the center.
+I struggled tremendously through the entire assignment.
+This is handed in late, with permission, due to struggling and having many questions along the way.
+The CSS flexbox properties did not work in my favor so much of the time and it took until now to really understand why.
+I feel like I have better understanding now than I did of CSS flexbox, but also feel there's still a bit of mystery behind it to me.